-(d) stating the name and usual last place of abode or business of the applicant (hereinafter referred to as "the creditor") and the person against whom it is sought to enforce the award (hereinafter referred to as "the debtor") respectively; and
+- (i) where the application is under Section 52 or 72 of the Law, the arbitration agreement and the original award or, in either case, a copy thereof; - (ii) where the application is made under Section 5 of the 1975 Law, exhibiting the documents specified in Section 6 of the 1975 Law. - (b) stating the name and usual or last known place of residence or business of the applicant and of the person against whom it is sought to enforce the award respectively; - (c) stating as the case may require, either that the award has not been complied with or the extent to which it has not been complied with at the date of the application. - (6) An order giving leave must be drawn up by or on behalf of the applicant and must be served on the respondent by delivering a copy to him personally or by sending a copy to him at his usual or last known place of residence or business or in such other manner as the Court may direct, including electronically. - (7) Service of the order out of the jurisdiction is permissible without leave, and Order 11, rules 5 to 8, shall apply in relation to such an order as they apply in relation to a writ. - (8) Within 14 days after service of the order or, if the order is to be served out of the jurisdiction, within such other period as the Court may fix, the respondent may apply to set aside the order and the award shall not be enforced until after the expiration of that period or, if the respondent applies within that period to set aside the order, until after the application is finally disposed of. - (9) The copy of the order served on the respondent shall state the effect of paragraph (8). - (10) In relation to a body corporate this rule shall have effect as if for any reference to the place of residence or business of the applicant or the respondent there were substituted a reference to the registered or principal address of the body corporate,

-- (e) as the case may require, either that the award has not been complied with or the extent to which it has not been complied with at the date of the application. - (3) An order giving leave must be drawn up by or on behalf of the creditor and must be served on the debtor by delivering a copy to him personally or by sending a copy to him at his usual or last known place of abode or business or in such other manner as the Court may direct. - (4) Within 14 days after service of the order or, if the order is to be served out of the jurisdiction, within such period as the Court may think fit, the debtor may apply to set aside the order and the award shall not be enforced until after the expiration of that period or, if the debtor applies within the 14 day period to set aside the Order, until after the application is finally disposed of. - (5) The copy of the order served on the debtor shall state the effect of paragraph (4). - (6) In relation to a body corporate this rule shall have effect as if for any reference to the place of abode or business of the creditor or the debtor there were substituted a reference to the registered office of the body corporate, provided that nothing in this rule shall affect any enactment which provides for the manner in which a document may be served on a body corporate.
+Nothing in this rule shall affect any enactment which provides for the manner in which a document may be served on a body corporate.